 We’re using canned pumpkin instead of roasting & pureeing a fresh, whole pumpkin so the prep could not be easier.

-Since it cooks low & slow with aromatics and spices, the soup is just as rich and flavorful without the fuss.
+And since it cooks low & slow with aromatics and spices, the end result is just as rich and flavorful without all the extra fuss.